Browser width is too narrow.

 Simply Memory Manager

-Simply Memory Manager (SMM) is a replacement for the native memory manager for Free Pascal and Lazarus projects on Windows.
-SMM is free open source software.
+Simply Memory Manager (SMM) is free and open source software to replace the native memory manager for Free Pascal and Lazarus projects on Windows.

 How to use

-Place the SimplySMM unit the first in the "uses" statement.
+Place the SimplyMM unit the first in the "uses" statement.

 uses